trueos/trueos-docs/trueos-handbook/postinstall.rst

 Several boot options are available in the Boot Options Menu:

-* **3. ACPI Support:** Toggles  power  management support which may be useful for some BIOS's and laptops.
+* **3. ACPI Support:** Toggles  power  management support.
+This may be useful for some BIOS's and laptops.

 * **4. Safe Mode:** Select this option if the installation hangs when probing hardware and :guilabel:`3 ACPI Support` did not help.
-It will boot with a forced PIO mode (disabling the use of DMA), disable write caching for all IDE hard drives and CD ROM drives, and disable the probing of EISA slots (as very few systems have them).
+It will boot with a forced PIO mode (disabling the use of DMA), disable write caching for all IDE hard drives and CD-ROM drives, and disable the probing of EISA slots (as very few systems have them).

 * **5. Single User:** Advanced users can select this option to fix